Emojis Decoded: Leveraging ChatGPT for Enhanced Understanding in Social Media Communications: Implications and Limitations

 \section{Implications and Limitations}

 Our paper reveals ChatGPT's precise understanding of emoji functionality and intention.
-The capability of ChatGPT on emojis could benefit further researchers and social media users.
-For researchers engaged in future emoji studies, leveraging human-aligned explanations of emoji semantics and intentions could significantly reduce the need for extensive crowd-sourcing efforts, particularly in multilingual contexts.
+ChatGPT's capabilities with emojis could benefit researchers and social media users.
+For researchers involved in future emoji studies, leveraging human-aligned explanations of emoji semantics and intentions could significantly reduce the need for extensive crowd-sourcing, particularly in multilingual contexts.
 This approach would enable more effective and efficient research into emoji usage and interpretation.
-As for social media users, they could utilize ChatGPT to decipher the semantics of unfamiliar emojis, thereby enhancing the clarity and transparency of online communication.
+Social media users could utilize ChatGPT to decipher the semantics of unfamiliar emojis, thereby enhancing the clarity and transparency of online communication.

+In addition to ChatGPT's overall effectiveness in emoji-related tasks, we observed instances of hallucination.
+For example, when explaining the semantics of the \MyEmoji{\snake} emoji in Figure \ref{fig:special_meaning}, emojis with unique meanings on Chinese social media, or when identifying frequently used emojis by French users in Table \ref{tab:emoji_gender}, ChatGPT often relies on spurious correlations or prototypes formed during training or alignment, leading to hallucinations.
+These findings are valuable for future emoji research, reminding researchers to exercise caution regarding ChatGPT's hallucinations, especially in cross-cultural contexts.
+They also highlight the need for model developers to focus more on improving non-verbal token understanding in cross-cultural settings.

 All the experiments in our paper treat emojis as text tokens in the Unicode form.
 But some emojis due to its application in the specific cultural context or new appearance are not included in the Unicode organization, such as \MyEmoji{\broken} (broken) and \MyEmoji{\onlooker} (onlooker) in Chinese social media.
 For these emojis without standard Unicode, we can utilize the vision language model (VLM) from ChatGPT: GPT4V, which has been demonstrated with significant progress in image understanding \cite{yang2023dawn, wang2024mementos}, to help us understand the emoji functions.
 We prompt the images of \MyEmoji{\broken} and \MyEmoji{\onlooker} to GPT4V for semantic explanations.
 An example is shown in Figure \ref{fig:cross_lingual}.
 We observe similar patterns as in Section \ref{sec:semantic_cross_cultural}.
 GPT4V generates hallucinations with Chinese prompts but outputs the correct explanation when supplementing the prompt with the context of Chinese pop culture.